Sink-Through-The-Sands/Pong-2D/README.md

 # Ping-Pong
-Simple Ping Pong Game made using Godot with GDScript
+Simple Pong-2D Game made using Godot with GDScript